 Respect Quiet Hours

-When you leave your RV, make certain your pup is happy and not going to bark his poor little fuzzy head off because he misses you.
-Close the shades, put some music on to drown out the outside noise so he can’t hear it and don’t be too long where he’s going to start making noise because he….just misses you.
+When you leave your RV, make certain your pup is happy and not going to bark his poor little fuzzy head off inside because he misses you.
+Close the shades, put some music or the television on to drown out the outside noise so he can’t hear it.
+And don’t be too long.

-Oh, and another thing.
+Onto another noise issue.
 Just because they are called ‘slam latches’ doesn’t mean you should let them slam.
 Close them as quietly as possible.
+Don’t just let them slam shut.

 Our own rule is that we check-out no earlier 9:00 am and check-in no later 4:00 pm.
 Not only is that to satisfy our own travel limitations but also to be respectful of our neighbors and posted quiet hours.